SBUplakankus/SBUplakankus/README.md

 # Hello There 😀

-My names Seán Burke and I'm a games developer with a big love for AI Programming, UI Programming and Systems Design
+My names Seán Burke and I'm a games developer with a big love for Game AI Programming, UI Programming and Systems Design

 I love taking part in game jams regularly and developing various games to improve my skills.